 - Get the right dimensions for your cover photo!
 820 pixels wide by 462 pixels is ideal.

 - After finishing your page, check on a desktop computer and a mobile phone to make sure that the cover photos and profile pictures have correctly formatted to the screens.

 - Keep the details you want in your cover photo central – when Facebook displays on mobile the cover photo is chopped from the edges.
 Design for the larger size, but if you have key elements (such as text) on the image, make sure it fits within the smaller frame.

 - Keep your page updated!
 A potential customer visiting your page and seeing just 3 posts from the year 2014 gives the impression that this business is no longer active.
-At the bare minimum, post once a week to show customers that your business is active.
+At the bare minimum, post three times a week to show customers that your business is active.

 - Attention to detail.
 Ensure that your address, telephone number and opening hours are all correct as some people use this information when planning a visit to your premise or the like.
-Fill out the About section for potential customers to learn a little about your business.
+Fill out the About sections and the “our story” section for potential customers to learn a little about your business.
 Keep it simple, informative, and brief.